Quantile matching fit of univariate distributions

 consequently, the optimum is not unique, see the FAQ.

-The optimization process is the same as mledist
+The optimization process is the same as mledist, see the 'details' section

 of that function.

-can be used in the fitting process.
+Optionally, a vector of weights can be used in the fitting process.

-), ordinary QME is carried out, otherwise
+By default (when weigths=NULL), ordinary QME is carried out, otherwise

 the specified weights are used to compute weighted quantiles used in the squared differences.

-Weigthed quantiles are computed by wtdquantile
+Weigthed quantiles are computed by wtdquantile from the Hmisc package.

-It is not yet possible to take into account weighths in functions plotdist
+It is not yet possible to take into account weighths in functions plotdist,

 and descdist